What to do with extra money each month? 11 ways to make your spare cash count

 Investing it in the great companies of the world through low-cost index funds.

-In a pension for a long term or retirement savings.
+In a pension for a long term or retirement savings

 In paying off a high-interest debt you have